Guillex387/ppm-firebase/README.md

 }
 ```

-Follow the steps in firebase for set up [firebase CLI](https://firebase.google.com/docs/cli) and run `npm i` for install the depencencies.
+Follow the steps in firebase for set up [firebase CLI](https://firebase.google.com/docs/cli) and run `npm i` for install the dependencies.

 ## License